15 Ways to

 Find the Contract & Change Your Mind

-Sometimes a contract for services has been purchased through a funeral home but no one knows it.
+Sometimes a contract for funeral services has been purchased prior to death but no survivors know it.
 Hunt for it.
-If you find a contract with a funeral home and the package is too fancy, then you can use less of the products or services it states and apply the proceeds to pay for unexpected costs such as non-resident burial or body transport, etc. Example: switch to cremation to afford a cemetery plot.
+If you find a contract with a funeral home, but the package is too fancy, you can use less of the products or services it states and apply the proceeds to pay for unexpected costs such as non-resident burial, or body transport, etc. Example: switch to cremation to afford a cemetery plot.

 Utah Funeral Licensure Rules: